"Do we need penetration testing?"

 "What the risks of not penetration testing?"

 These are very valid and important questions we get occasionally from organizations establishing a cyber risk management program for the first time.
-Here is a quick overview about the purpose of penetration testing if you're wondering, "Does my organization need a penetration test?"
+Here is a quick overview of the purpose of penetration testing if you're wondering, "Does my organization need a penetration test?"

 A penetration test must be performed on networks and applications in order to truly identify technical risk.
-An organization can have great controls and believe the right activities are occurring to keep them secure.
+An organization can have great control and believe the right activities are occurring to keep them secure.
 The very best technologists still make mistakes so it is important to see what cybercriminals will see, before they're looking at your environment.
 Penetration testing is the best method to validate that your technical security controls are functioning effectively.

 Penetration testing is both an industry-recognized best practice and a requirement for many compliance frameworks.
 Proactive organizations will test their external network environments and any proprietary/homegrown web applications on an annual basis at a minimum.
 Cybercriminals are constantly identifying new methods to compromise existing technologies.
 Professional penetration testers follow the latest trends and utilize tools that are constantly loaded with new attack signature data to help identify vulnerabilities.
 After exposing security flaws, an organization can understand where remediation has to take place.